codemonkey-uk/GnomeHair/README.md

 g++ -std=c++17 gh.cpp

 # Run
+./a.out > gnome_hair.json

 Loads npc.csv (you need to supply this) and colours.txt (provided) from the current directory.

-Produces summary info followed by json to the console.
+Produces summary info to cerr followed by json to the cout.

 # Assumption
 * Gnomes are found by checking race column == 1